 Time and Money Savings

 The average daily commute in Canada is 29 minutes each way.
-That’s an hour per day, and can total 260 hours per year.
-With increasing costs for gas and vehicle maintenance, that commute costs even more.
+That’s an hour per day and can total 260 hours per year.
+With increasing costs of gas and vehicle maintenance, that commute costs even more.
 Telecommuters can reduce or eliminate those expenses.

 Often, remote positions come with the added benefit of flexible hours.
 This allows employees to get to doctor’s appointments or attend events with their children.